Dasharo/.github/profile/README.md

 ## 📅 Events Calendar

-Stay tuned for our upcoming events:

 Stay up to date with our latest events by visiting our [3mdeb Events Page](https://3mdeb.com/events/), where you'll find the most current schedule of upcoming activities.

-For more details on our events roadmap, you can also check the latest Dasharo Community Status](https://www.youtube.com/results?search_query=%22Dasharo+Community+Status%22&sp=CAI%253D) or view presentation [slides](https://dl.3mdeb.com/dasharo/dug/).
+For more details on our events roadmap, you can also check the latest [Dasharo Community Status](https://www.youtube.com/results?search_query=%22Dasharo+Community+Status%22&sp=CAI%253D) or view presentation [slides](https://dl.3mdeb.com/dasharo/dug/).